rodriguesrenato/warehouse_robot_simulation/README.md

 ## WarehouseSimulation ROS node

-This simulation was developed using ROS with C++ and Gazebo.
+This is the main simulation node and was developed using ROS with C++.
 All objects in the simulation are instantiated/handled in the warehouseSimulation node, except the robot and localization/navigation nodes that has to be launched previously.
 The diagram bellow shows the node main operation flow.

 !(warehouse simulation diagram)[]